 \subsection{Results and Conclusions}

-Figures~\ref{fig:cdf_mmse} and \ref{fig:cdf_tmmse} show the cumulative distribution functions (CDFs) of the per-user uplink SE, computed using the OER bound~\eqref{eq:se_oer}, for centralized (Section~\ref{sec:centralized}) and distributed (Section~\ref{sec:distributed}) beamforming in a cell-free network, respectively.
+Figures~\ref{fig:cdf_mmse_oer} and \ref{fig:cdf_tmmse_oer} show the cumulative distribution functions (CDFs) of the uplink SE per-user, computed using the OER bound~\eqref{eq:se_oer}, for centralized (Section~\ref{sec:centralized}) and distributed (Section~\ref{sec:distributed}) beamforming in a cell-free network, respectively.
 We consider LoS propagation and fix the Rician factor at $\kappa=5$ for all channels.
 The black curves represent the two benchmarks from the literature: the optimistic case of perfectly known LoS phases (Corollary~\ref{cor:perfect}) and the pessimistic case of completely unknown phases (Corollary~\ref{cor:unknown}).
-The intermediate cases, corresponding to imperfect phase tracking captured by our proposed model in Proposition~\ref{prop:LMMSE}, are illustrated by dotted lines for $\delta\in[0^{\circ},15^{\circ},30^{\circ},45^{\circ},180^{\circ}]$, where the phase error $\varepsilon\sim\mathcal{U}[-\delta,\delta]$.
+The intermediate cases, corresponding to the imperfect phase tracking captured by our proposed model in Proposition~\ref{prop:LMMSE}, are illustrated by dotted curves for $\delta\in\{0^{\circ},15^{\circ},30^{\circ},45^{\circ},180^{\circ}\}$, where the phase error is $\varepsilon\sim\mathcal{U}[-\delta,\delta]$.
 The results demonstrate that even partial knowledge of the slowly varying LoS phases provides substantial performance gains compared to the no-phase-knowledge scenario.
-As $\delta$ increases, the gap to the perfect knowledge benchmark widens; however, moderate errors (e.g., $\delta=15^{\circ}$) already yield distributions close to the ideal case for both architectures.
-Noticeable degradation appears only for large phase uncertainties, particularly in the distributed setting.
+As $\delta$ increases, the gap to the perfect knowledge benchmark widens; however, moderate errors (e.g., $\delta=15^{\circ}$) already result in distributions close to the ideal case for both architectures.
+Noticeable degradation appears only for large phase uncertainties, particularly in a distributed setting.